juliendu11/express-blog-hexagonal-architecture/README.md

 I did not do all the tests only the use cases in the domain (in TDD)

-:thinking: I am not 100% sure that I have respected the hexagonal architecture, I am starting in there, I am particularly not sure for the APIAdapter which must inject 3 interfaces which correspond to the 3 use cases, I wonder if it will not take just 1 as for the output port
+:thinking: I am not 100% sure that I have respected the hexagonal architecture, I am starting in there, I am particularly not sure for the APIAdapter which must inject 3 interfaces which correspond to the 3 use cases, I wonder if it will not take just 1 as for the output port.

+:thinking: I'm not even sure that the express application should be in "application" but rather in "infrastructure"

+**If you are experienced in hexagonal architecture feel free to create an issue to tell me what is wrong :blush:**